a-ghost-fart/mapgen-proto/README.md

 <a name="module_LoadingState.create"></a>
 ##LoadingState.create()
-Create state, called once the preload phase has finished, just moves the application onto the next state, for now, the play state.
+Create state, called to create the preloadBar and stuff like that.

+<a name="module_LoadingState.update"></a>
+##LoadingState.update()
+Update state, in this case used to update the progress bar, then progress to the main play state if complete.

 <a name="module_PlayState"></a>
 #PlayState